514th Air Defense Group

 The 514th Air Defense Group is a disbanded United States Air Force (USAF) organization.
-Its last assignment was with the 31st Air Division at Minneapolis-St. Paul International Airport, Minnesota.
-It was inactivated on 18 August 1955.
+Its last assignment was with the 31st Air Division at Minneapolis-St. Paul International Airport, Minnesota, where it was inactivated on 18 August 1955.
 The group was originally activated as a support group for the 319th Bombardment Group in Italy at the end of World War II.
 After the end of combat in Europe, it deployed to Okinawa, where it was inactivated.

-The group was activated once again in 1953, when Air Defense Command (ADC) established it as the headquarters for a dispersed fighter-interceptor squadron and the medical, maintenance, and administrative squadrons supporting it.
+The group was activated once again in 1953, when Air Defense Command (ADC) established it as the headquarters for a dispersed fighter-interceptor squadron and the medical, aircraft maintenance, and administrative squadrons supporting it.
 It was replaced in 1955 when ADC transferred its mission, equipment, and personnel to the 475th Fighter Group in a project that replaced air defense groups commanding fighter squadrons with fighter groups with distinguished records during World War II.

 History

 World War II

 The group was activated as the 514th Air Service Group in late 1944, absorbing its personnel and equipment from the 306th Service Group as part of a reorganization of Army Air Forces (AAF) support groups in which the AAF replaced service groups that included personnel from other branches of the Army and supported two combat groups with air service groups including only Air Corps units.
 The group drew its personnel and equipment from the disbanded 306th Service Group The 514th was designed to support a single combat group.
 Its 940th Air Engineering Squadron provided maintenance that was beyond the capability of the combat group, its 764th Air Materiel Squadron handled all supply matters, and its Headquarters & Base Services Squadron provided other support.
 The 514th supported the 319th Bombardment Group in Italy, then returned to the United States for transfer to the Pacific Theater.
 The group sailed from Naples, Italy to Boston, Massachusetts.
 Upon arrival in the United States members of the group received 30-day leaves, following which the group reassembled in South Carolina.

 The 514th staged through Fort Lawton, Washington and the Caroline Islands before arriving on Okinawa.
 The unit performed same mission on Okinawa as it had in Italy.
 The group was awarded credit for participation in the Ryukus Campaign.
 It was disbanded in 1948.